 Amounts reimbursed from the Plan may not be claimed as a deduction on your personal income tax return.
-Reimbursements made from the Plan are generally not subject to income tax or withholding.
-Nor are they subject to Social Security taxes.
+Reimbursements made from the Plan are not considered deferred compensation and are generally not subject to income tax or withholding.
+Reimbursements made from the Plan are not subject to Social Security taxes.